Vanthoff007/Low-Light-Image-Enhancement/README.md

-# Low-Light Image Enhancement using MERNET Transformer
+# Low-Light Image Enhancement Techniques

 This repository contains Python code for enhancing low-light images using the MERNET Transformer model.
-The code demonstrates various image preprocessing techniques, including histogram equalization and Contrast Limited Adaptive Histogram Equalization (CLAHE), as well as the application of the MERNET model for low-light image enhancement.
+The code demonstrates various image preprocessing techniques, including histogram equalization and contrast-limited Adaptive Histogram Equalization (CLAHE), as well as the application of the MERNET model for low-light image enhancement.
+The complete explanation can be found [here](https://medium.com/@arjav007/low-light-imaging-techniques-136adf90e21f)

 ## Prerequisites